YottaDB/YDBDoc/ProgGuide/extrout.rst

 Using External Calls
 --------------------------

-The functions in programs increment and decrement are now available to YottaDB through the shareable library libcrement.sl or libcrement.so, or though the DLL as libcrement.dll, depending on the specific platform.
-The suffix .sl is used throughout the following examples to represent .sl, .so, or .dll.
-Be sure to use the appropriate suffix for your platform.
+The functions in programs increment and decrement are now available to YottaDB through the shareable library libcrement.so.

 YottaDB uses an "external call table" to map the typeless data of M into the typed data of C, and vice versa.
 The external call table has a first line containing the pathname of the shareable library file followed by one or more specification lines in the following format: